 A freelance translator invoice should include all details relevant to the translation project, including the name and contact information of the translator, as well as the name and contact information of the client and the number of hours worked.
 The translator should keep a copy of the invoice for their records.
 Another copy should be provided to the client who contracted the translation work as soon as the work is completed.

 What is a Translator?

-A freelance translator is an individual fluent in at least two (2) languages, understanding each language’s cultural slang and subtleties that allow the translator to re-write text in another language.
+A freelance translator is an individual who is fluent in at least two (2) languages who understands each language’s cultural slang and subtleties well enough re-write text in another language.
 The best translators do all of this without writing in a way that makes it obvious to a native speaker that the language was re-written.
 In addition to being knowledgeable in foreign languages, many translators are fast typers, have experience in Microsoft Word, and know how to use programs such as CAD (computer-assisted translation) to ensure the proper translation of writing.

 Translators and interpreters are often confused as the same profession due to their similar expertise and fluency in several languages.
-However, their differences lie in the fact that translators focus on written text, whereas interpreters focus on verbally translating among two languages at the moment.
+However, their differences lie in the fact that translators focus on written text, whereas interpreters focus on verbally translating between two languages in real-time.
 While their skills may be similar, the role of a translator is arguably slower-paced.
 It requires more accurate translation, where interpreters need more quick-thinking skills to translate spoken words within five (5) to ten (10) seconds of hearing them.

 - Time length to complete: Three (3) hours

 - Passing score: Pass / Fail.
 Scores averaged between multiple graders – a grading flowchart can be found here.